Where age is just a number...

 SAL 2024 is now open for registration.
 It is not necessary to re-register if you are or have been a member.
 Just start adding your points and watch them grow.

-With more than 660 KC and independent shows on the Agilitynet Show Diary, 2023 has been a good year SAL members.
-Overall, classes were smaller and so there were more opportunities to collect points for the League, thus proving that being 55+ does not mean the end of the fun.
-More experienced competitors out there were still bringing home the rosettes and trophies.
+With more than 760 KC and independent shows on the Agilitynet Show Diary, 2024 has been a very good year for SAL members.
+Overall, there were more smaller shows with smaller classes.
+Distance handling was the norm meaning that were more opportunities to collect points for the League, thus proving that being 55+ does not mean the end of the fun.

-Many thanks to John Ward for his work on the SAL database.
+Many thanks to John Ward for all his work on the SAL league tables.

-There is no need to re-register for the 2024 League if you are already a members.
+There is no need to re-register for the 2025 League if you are already a members.
 Your details will roll over.
+Before you start, please take a minute or two to review the SAL rules and Reg.
+There may have been changes since you registered.

 Overall & Division Winners